-From our Ephemeral Series Part IV Collection: A sweetly tangy tonic, our Immuni-Sea Syrup features a robust immune-building blend of local superfruits and immune boosting herbs.
-Local elderberries and seaberries from the Northeast Kingdom, ginger from the Champlain valley, and carefully wildcrafted reishi from our hillside woodlands all woven together in delightful honey sweetness.
+From our Ephemeral Series Part IV Collection: A sweetly tangy tonic, our Immuni-Sea Syrup features a robust immune-building blend of local superfruits and herbs.* Local elderberries and seaberries from the Northeast Kingdom, ginger from the Champlain valley, and carefully wildcrafted reishi from our hillside woodlands all woven together in delightful honey sweetness.
 Alcohol and CBD-free.
 Comes in a 4 oz frosted bottle.

 Ingredients: VT Elderberries, Distilled Water, Raw VT Honey, Local Seaberries, Raw Apple Cider Vinegar*, Local Ginger*, Reishi**, Elecampane*, Cinnamon*, Cloves* (*Organic Ingredient//Ethically Wildcrafted)

 Suggested Use: Take 1-2tsp daily as an immune tonic.
 Take 1-2tsp every 4 hours for acute cold-like symptoms.
 Shake before use.
 Keep refrigerated.